codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/loops-and-strings-the-for-statement.md

 System.out.println("n is now " + n);  // compiler error
 ```

 The last line tries to display `n` (for no reason other than demonstration), but it won't work.
-If you need to use a loop variable outside the loop, you have to declare it *outside* the loop, like this:
+If you need to use a loop variable outside the loop, you have to declare it {\em outside} the loop, [ like this:](open_file code/ch06/Loops.java panel=0 ref="loopvar" count=7)

 ```code
 int n;